Licensed Marriage and Family Therapist

 Prior to BWC, Will worked at Fellowship Place, a non-profit agency in downtown New Haven that serves adults living with chronic mental illness.
 Will provided counseling, group facilitation, and co-management of the Young Adult Services while treating hundreds of clients over his years there.
 His experiences in this position gave him valuable insight into the day-to-day lives of those living with mental illness.

-Will’s approach to therapy is layered, deliberate, and systemic, integrating a variety of theories, chiefly Cognitive-Behavioral Therapy, Internal Family Systems, and Acceptance and Commitment Therapy.
-He views clients as individuals while simultaneously seeing their relationships to the various systems (such as family, school, work, and culture).
+Will’s approach to therapy is client-centered, layered, systemic, and deliberate, integrating a variety of theories, chiefly Cognitive-Behavioral Therapy, Bowenian Therapy, and Acceptance and Commitment Therapy.
+He views clients as individuals while simultaneously recognizing their emergence within various systems (such as family, work, and society).

-Will views clients through a holistic lens and values compassion, respect, humor, collaboration, honesty, warmth, and belonging as foundational to his work.
+Will views clients through a humanistic and holistic lens while valuing compassion, respect, collaboration, honesty, humor, warmth, and belonging as foundational to his work.
 Within the therapeutic relationship, he aims to create a safe container for clients to feel supported and encouraged in their authenticity.
-Will has found that when clients feel supported and witnessed in their authenticity that they tend to grow more confident, empowered, and creative, often leading to a life of deeper meaning and fuller expression as they gain belief in their ability to grow and heal.
+Will has found that when clients feel supported and witnessed in their authenticity that they tend to grow more confident, empowered, and creative, often leading to a life of deeper meaning and fuller expression as they gain confidence in their ability to heal, adapt, and grow.